adamliter/adamliter.org/updates/_posts/2015-07-22-LaTeX-at-Lingstitute-Part-I.md

 - Linguistics
 ---

-I gave the first of a two-part workshop introducing linguists to the typesetting software LaTeX at the <a href="https://lsa2015.uchicago.edu/">2015 Linguistic Institute</a>.
+I gave the first part of an impromptu two-part workshop introducing linguists to the typesetting software LaTeX at the <a href="https://lsa2015.uchicago.edu/">2015 Linguistic Institute</a>.
 The handout for the workshop, which I plan to periodically update, can be found <a href="https://bit.ly/latex-workshop">here</a>.